mathesar-foundation/mathesar-wiki/team/responsibilities/gsoc.md

 In the second pass, each proposal for a given project idea has the same three reviewers.
 Two of them are the project idea's mentors.
 The third is another member of the team, preferably someone with an outside perspective on the project idea.

-Effort is put in so that the workload distribution between the reviewers is equal-ish.
+Effort is put in so that the workload distribution between the reviewers is equal-ish and/or practical.

 ### Final proposal review instructions